broadinstitute/wfl/docs/md/staged-workload.md

 # Staged Workloads

-A staged workload is a continuous body of work which takes data from a source, pushes it into a workflow executor for analysis, and then delivers the results of the analysis to an output location (also known as a sink).
+A staged workload takes data from a source, pushes it into a workflow executor for analysis, and then delivers the results of the analysis to an output location (also known as a sink).

+Depending on the workload's source, processing may be continuous -- inputs streaming in until stopped -- or discrete -- all inputs known at workload creation.

 ## Staged Workload Components
 ### Source